 How long does it take to screen a potential employee?

-If the background check includes Academic and Employment Verification completion times vary depending on the companies and schools being contacted and their response time.
+If the background check includes Academic and Employment Verification, completion times vary depending on the companies and schools we must contact and their response time.
 Every effort is made to return a completed request quickly without compromising accuracy.

-If a criminal record is found the entire file must be investigated and this can take time.
-In order to remain complaint and protect the applicant the information on record must be confirmed with their identity and submitted for review.
-Generally, this means a court clerk needs to pull the paperwork and submit it and this can add 24 hours to a few days depending on the court.
+If we uncover a criminal record, then the entire file must be investigated, and this can take time.
+To remain compliant and to protect the applicant, the information on record must be confirmed with their identity and submitted for review.
+Generally, this means a court clerk needs to pull the paperwork and send it, and this can add 24 hours to a few days depending on the court.

-In rare cases a background check may take longer than 48-72 hours for the following reasons:
+In isolated cases, a background check may take longer than 48-72 hours for the following reasons:

-- Contacting a former employer and/or educational institution has been difficult.
-This can be caused by incorrect or false information supplied.
+- Contacting a former employer or educational institution has been difficult.
+This may be due to supplying incorrect or false information.

-- An extended delivery time for criminal record checks caused by courts being closed for a holiday or backlogged.
+- Extended delivery time for criminal record checks caused by courts being closed for a holiday or backlogged.

-- If an applicant's background history contains information outside of the United States.
-Releases or other documentation may be needed in order to conduct research in another country.
-Language barriers, non-US government procedures and backlogging may delay the background check delivery time.
+- If an applicant's background history contains information outside of the United States, releases or other documentation may be needed to research another country.
+Language barriers, non-US government procedures, and backlogging may delay the background check delivery time.